Ch0wW/docker-hlds-won2-1016/README.md

 ### How can I access RCON if the port is not the default one (i.e. 27015) ?
 Either it rejects it, or it says bad password despite being correct.
 By default, Half-Life 1.0.1.6 clients **assume** that the rcon port used for remote access is 27015.
 You will have to use `rcon_port "27016"` (adapt 27016 to your server port) to make it work.

+### Can you set me up a server?
+🔒 **I can**, but I offer direct support for Gold Tier members on Patreon only.
+Please note you still need to rent or own a server beforehand, something I can't do for you.

 > [!WARNING]
 > A WINE image is in the works for hosting these missing builds on Linux !